Selected as one of the Seven Best Food and Wine Adventure trips by away.com.

 Highlights: Cooking school and lunchWe invite you to stick around this morning as we have a special cooking demonstration and lunch planned.
 After that we'll send you on your way to begin your own culinary explorations.

 ***If this sounds great, but you'd like a longer tour check out our Cycling Italy's Culinary Delights: Emilia Romagna Plus! the Farm tour, which adds 3 days to this itinerary.***

 HighlightsCremona - home to torrone or Italian nougat, Towns of Parma, Modena, and Bologna, Parma famous cured ham, Parmesan cheese, Castle of Montechiarugolo and Torrechiara, Gelato University , Bologna

 Includes"The Usual" plus...
 Use of a quality 27-30 speed bicycle; 8 days, 7 nights' accommodation; all breakfasts, 4 dinners,1 lunch, 1 picnic lunch; cooking demonstration in Bologna followed by lunch, guided visit of Sabbioneta and Bologna, special culinary highlights and tastings listed in itinerary

 Arrive/DepartIn and out of Bologna Guglielmo Marconi Airport (BLQ)

 What to ExpectFabulous food experiences and culinary experiences and great bicycle rides through the heart of Italy's culinary capital.

-Perfect for cyclists who prefer shorter distances and non-hilly terrain.
+Perfect for cyclists who prefer non-hilly terrain.
 Bicycle paths allows us to share the region with other non-car tourists.